NLPxL2Korean/L2KW-corpus/README.md

 Korean L2 Learner Dependency Treebank

 - We introduce a manually annotated syntactic treebank based on Universal Dependencies, derived from the written data of second language (L2) Korean learners.
 In developing this new dataset, we critically evaluated previous works and revised the annotation guidelines to better reflect the linguistic properties of Korean and the characteristics of L2 learners.
 The L2 Korean Treebank encompasses 7,530 sentences.
-- The related paper is planned for publication at the [LREC-COLING-2024 conference](https://lrec-coling-2024.org).
+- The related paper at the [LREC-COLING-2024 conference](https://lrec-coling-2024.org).
-- *More information about the dataset and the corpus will be provided soon..*
+- We recently modified the current version of the L2KW dataset to align with UD guidelines (i.e., several ideas discussed in the related paper have been adjusted to adhere to UD guidelines).
+See the modified dataset [here](https://github.com/UniversalDependencies/UD_Korean-KSL).
+The dataset is currently in the [dev](https://github.com/UniversalDependencies/UD_Korean-KSL/tree/dev) branch and will be included in the next UD release (v2.15) in November.

 ## License